DoctorEvidence/dpackjs/README.md

 * Uses internal referencing and reuse of properties, values, and objects for very compact serialization and fast parsing.
 * Defined as a valid unicode character string, which allows for single-pass text decoding for faster and simpler decoding (particulary in browser), support across older browsers, and ease of manipulation as a character string.
 It can also be encoded in UTF-8, UTF-16, or any ASCII compatible encoding.
 * Supports a wide range of types including strings, decimal-based numbers, booleans, objects, arrays, dates, maps, sets, and user-provided classes/types.
-* Supports byte-length mapped object properties for lazy evaluation of paths for faster access to data without parsing entire data structures (useful for efficient and scalable storing, querying, and indexing data in databases).
+* Supports separable blocks of object properties for lazy evaluation of paths for faster access to data without parsing entire data structures (useful for efficient and scalable storing, querying, and indexing data in databases).
 * Supports referencing of objects and values which can be used advanced serialization and reuse of objects.
 * Optimized to compress well with Huffman/Gzip encoding schemes.

 In addition this dpack library features:
 * Streaming, progressive parsing in the browser, so data can be parsed during download instead of waiting until it completed.
 * Asynchronous, progressive streaming of data from Node, utilizing back-pressure to load and stream data while miminizing memory/resource consumption, with support for lazy-loaded resources.
+* Support for Proxy-based blocks for lazy parsing and copy-on-write modifications with efficient serialization reuse.
-* Less than 15KB minimized (5KB gzipped).
+* Browser modules less than 18KB minimized (6KB gzipped).

 ## Intended Use